Suzuki Instruction at Hartt Community Division

 The Hartt Suzuki Program is one of the largest and most reputable Suzuki schools in the country.

-Under the direction of Suzuki Department Chair Teri Einfeldt, we offer instruction in violin, viola, cello, guitar, and piano for children as young as four.
+Under the direction of Suzuki Department Chair Teri Einfeldt, we offer instruction in violin, viola, cello, guitar, flute, and piano for children as young as four.
 As in standard methods of instrumental instruction, students are given weekly private lessons with one of our faculty members.
 Suzuki string students also attend weekly group classes; Suzuki piano students attend monthly group classes.
 Children have the chance to perform in monthly recitals, group concerts and community presentations.

 The Suzuki Program requires the active participation of a parent, including mandatory attendance at all lessons and group classes and a willingness to serve as the child's at-home teacher.